Racial discrimination in the workplace is illegal. But you would be surprised to know that it is practiced in several organizations.

 - Train managers on responding to discrimination at work

-- Evaluate the policy on regular basis to ensure that its effectiveness is maintained.
+- Evaluate the policy regularly to ensure that its effectiveness is maintained.

 Ways to Avoid Racial Discrimination at Workplace:

 It is always better to prevent the situation from occurring than taking measures after it has happened.
-Hence, there are few ways that can be adopted in order to avoid racial discrimination from occurring at work.
+Hence, few ways can be adopted to avoid racial discrimination from occurring at work.

 1. Write down a Specific Anti-Discrimination Policy: